ansys/pyedb/doc/source/configuration/file_architecture.rst

 .. tip::

-   ``edb.configuration.run()`` accepts a file path, a plain dictionary, **or** an ``EdbConfigBuilder`` instance.
-You can mix and match approaches in the same script.
+   ``edb.configuration.run()`` accepts a file path, a plain dictionary, **or** an ``EdbConfigBuilder`` instance, so you can mix and match approaches in the same script.

 How a configuration file is consumed
 --------------------------------------